djasnowski/djasnowski/README.md

 Hey, it's Dan Jasnowski.
 I'm a Senior Software Engineering nearing 10 years in this business and have loved every second.
 While I love the front-end, my skills go towards full-stack developement.
 I've used React, Vue and Angular in my time, with Node.js and fastify, Nest.js with Nuxt.js and Nest.js.
 It's a full circle kind of deal, y'know?

 I may be front-end leaning but definitely use Node.js in almost all of my projects.
-From Prisma and Drizzle to TypeORM and more, TypeScript is never a project away as it's a critical part of my toolset.
+From Prisma and Drizzle to Zod, web sockets and more, I'm always dabbling in something new.
+TypeScript is never a project away as it's a critical part of my toolset.

 ## 👇  Current project